Network Management Open Internet Information

 Why does Sprint manage its network?

-Sprint manages its network with the goal of delivering the best possible wireless broadband Internet access experience to all of its retail customers.
-Wireless network resources are not infinite.
-Managing the network is essential to promote the use and enjoyment of wireless data by all network users.
-Sprint uses reasonable network management practices that are consistent with industry standards.
-Sprint also strives to use tools and technologies that are intended to be minimally intrusive.
+Sprint manages its network with the goal of delivering the best possible mobile broadband Internet access experience to all of its retail customers.
+Mobile network resources are not infinite.
+Managing the network is essential to promote the use and enjoyment of mobile data by all network users.
+Sprint uses reasonable network management practices that are consistent with industry standards for protecting Sprint's network and customers and for managing the delivery of mobile broadband services.
 Just as the Internet continues to change and evolve, so too, will Sprint's network management practices to address the challenges and threats on the Internet.

 How does Sprint manage its network?